 Ever since then, I dreamed of one day seeing this glorious establishment in person.
-When I moved to the Sunshine Coast in 2005 as an adult with children of my own, you can imagine my excitement when I learnt that the massive Pineapple that had eluded me for years was now in my own backyard.
-This turned to slight devastation on visiting, as the once glorious tourist attraction was almost run down.
+When I moved to the Sunshine Coast in Australia in 2005 as an adult with children of my own, you can imagine my excitement when I learned that the massive Pineapple that had eluded me for years was now in my backyard.
+This turned to slight devastation on visiting, as the once-famous tourist attraction was almost run down.
 The highlight of the visit being my eldest daughter flying out of the pineapple after seeing the biggest huntsman spider she had ever seen in her life.

 Progress for the Pineapple

-Over the next 10 years, the owners of the Big Pineapple land have big plans which you can see more about including a map here.
+Over the next 10 years, the owners of the Big Pineapple land have big plans. which you can see more about including a map here.
 These plans include a water park, hotel, convention centre, RV park, glamping, improvements to the Zoo, & music festivals.
-Many people don’t realise it’s a huge space with over 400 acres on both sides of the Nambour Connection Rd.
+Many people don’t realise it’s a massive space with over 400 acres on both sides of the Nambour Connection Rd.

 Major Land Developments are Everywhere

 The coast continues to expand.
-The number of land developments is mind-boggling and their sizes vary wildly.
+The number of land developments is mind-boggling, and their sizes vary wildly.
 Since 2005, I’ve watched the Sunshine Coast get busier and busier.
-While true locals hate the new traffic congestion, compared to Sydney and other cities it’s nothing to worry about.
+While real locals hate the new traffic congestion, compared to Sydney and other cities, it’s nothing to worry about.

 Traffic builds up from the Bruce Hwy past the Big Pineapple for about 30 minutes each day.
 While locals are quick to complain, “the jam” is only a small inconvenience generally lasting only 5 minutes.

-I’m in the real estate industry and for me the Sunshine Coast expanding is bittersweet.
-Personally, I’d prefer the coast to stay smaller as I prefer rural to urban settings.
-Nevertheless, I appreciate the growth for its economic impact on the families living here so overall the changes are positive.
+I’m in the Sunshine Coast Australia Real Estate industry, and for me the Sunshine Coast expanding is bittersweet.
+I prefer the coast to stay smaller as I prefer rural to urban settings.
+Nevertheless, I appreciate the growth of its economic impact on the families living here so overall, the changes are positive.